dottjt/plastic/other/unused/08-birthday-unused.md

 I wish I had a car.
 But instead, I had a date.

+ Mute is thy safeword.
+Desperate is thy plea.

 I often wondered what a birthday message actual is, aside from a fine-grained permission to feel.